 Joseph Covill (composer)

 Joseph Covill is currently the Director of Bands for Lincoln Middle School in Pullman, Washington where he is an accomplished composer and arranger for both middle school and high school band, specializing in music for younger Jazz ensembles.
 Covill was named Distinguished Teacher of the Year for Pullman School District in 2014 and received the Southeast Washington Music Education Association Outstanding Music Educator Award for 2018.

 Nikki Crathorne (composer)

-Nikki Crathorne is currently the director music at St. Mary’s Elementary School and St. Roses Preschool.
+Nikki Crathorne is currently the director music at St. Mary’s Elementary School in Moscow, Idaho.
 She heads the Moscow All-City Elementary band program as well.
 Nikki has a great talent writing for elementary aged students as well as college marching bands!